IBM/cloud-functions-workshops/101-workshop-nodejs/ex0-what-is-serverless/REVIEW.md

 [x] Serverless only charges for time when code is executing.
 [!]
 Serverless applications can run in low-cost, pre-allocated capacity you can purchase in advance.

-Note: Make sure you select all of the correct options—there may be more than one!
+Note: Make sure you select all the correct options; there may be more than one!

 [explanation]
-With Serverless, you only pay for compute costs that your functions use on a per-invocation basis (i.e., "Pay-as-you-go").
-The Serverless providers worry about all the Infrastructure and DevOps while all your developers worry about is writing functional business logic.
-There is no need to pay for pre-allocated capacity as the provider will scale your functions as needed each receiving the compute and memory limits that you are guaranteed by your license agreements.
+With serverless, you only pay for compute costs that your functions use on a per-invocation basis (remember the PAYGO model discussed earlier in this course).
+Serverless providers worry about the infrastructure and DevOps while you focus on writing functional business logic.
+There is no need to pay for pre-allocated capacity.
+Your provider will scale your functions as needed, each receiving the compute and memory limits that you are guaranteed by your license agreements.
 [explanation]

 ---